 - being newly diagnosed with diabetes

-- getting a blood clot in the leg (deep vein thrombosis or DVT) or the lungs (pulmonary embolus).
+- blood clots in the leg (deep vein thrombosis or DVT) or the lungs (pulmonary embolus or PE).

 Most people with these symptoms will not have pancreatic cancer.
-More common conditions can be causing them.
+More common conditions can cause them.
 But if you have any symptoms, it is important to get them checked by your doctor.